remodlai/Flowise/packages/server/src/migrations/multi-tenant/custom_access_hooks/custom_access_hooks_changelog.md

 - Removed debugging log statements for cleaner execution
 - More robust handling of metadata updates
 - Works with the fixed RLS policies to avoid circular dependencies

+## v5_custom_access_token_hook.sql

+**Date:** 2023-03-05

+**Changes:**
+- Enhanced superadmin detection to ensure platform admins are properly identified
+- Added explicit check for 'superadmin' role in user metadata
+- Improved handling of base_role assignment for superadmins
+- Ensured superadmins are always marked as platform_admin in user_role
+- Added direct update to auth.users table to ensure UI reflects correct role
+- Fixed issue where superadmins might not have access to global context